-So, you’re an active-duty servicemember or a veteran and you’re looking for a great education.
+So, you’re an active-duty military servicemember or a Veteran and you’re looking for a great education.
 Where do you even start?
 First, the internet is flooded with options.
 The moment you type “military-friendly college” into your search bar, you’ll be overwhelmed by the number of Google search results.
 (You’ll get more than 170 million, actually.)
 Weeding through those results can seem like a monumental task, but we’ve got your back!
 The key is to take your decision journey one step at a time.

 It is also important to consider a school that offers a wide range of curriculum and degree levels so that you can weigh all your options.
 For instance, you may want to aim for a bachelor’s degree, but also want a school that offers post-graduate studies.
 Perhaps you want to write a book.
 You may consider a Bachelor of Arts in English.
 If you’re tech-savvy or have military training in cybersecurity, you may want to investigate a Bachelor of Science in Cybersecurity.
 You’ll also want to consider both campus and online degree programs so that you can complete your class assignments no matter where you are stationed in the world.

 Finally, a military-friendly college should offer flexibility, with year-round admissions and online degree options that fit your schedule easily.
-Whether you’re on active duty or a veteran, your time is precious and must be managed carefully.
+Whether you’re on active duty or a Veteran, your time is precious and must be managed carefully.
 Juggling everyday responsibilities and educational goals takes planning, and a university that gives you flexible class scheduling can make all the difference to your educational success.

 Pursue a Military-Friendly College that Understands the Challenges of Veterans and Servicemembers

-In 1971, Navy Captain Chigos founded National University and veterans and servicemembers have been at the heart of its mission to be a military friendly college ever since.
-National University understands the challenges and obstacles that you face and works hard to ensure that active-duty and veteran students from all branches of the military can reach their educational goals, whether they plan to earn a degree on campus, online, or at a military base — at home or abroad.
+In 1971, Navy Captain Chigos founded National University and Veterans and servicemembers have been at the heart of its mission to be a military-friendly college ever since.
+National University understands the challenges and obstacles that you face and works hard to ensure that active-duty and Veteran students from all branches of the military can reach their educational goals, whether they plan to earn a degree on campus, online, or at a military base — at home or abroad.